 all images courtesy of Sweeten and the Sweeten blog

 A remodeling project gone wrong is a nightmare situation for any designer or homeowner… and it happens way more often than it should!
 You know the story: Work goes on longer than expected.
 Jobs aren’t done properly.
 Shortcuts are taken.
 Costs are higher than they should be.
 We live our lives in our homes, but too frequently, less research goes into hiring a contractor than buying a new car or choosing a hairdresser.
-Luckily, today on the blog we have Sweeten.
-Recently called “The Renovation Game-Changer” by Domino magazine, Sweeten prides itself on making the best match of renovator and general contractor—and its services are free.
-Today we were fortunate enough to be able to sit down with the Sweeten team and discuss what to look for and what to expect when hiring a contractor.
-Here’s what they had to say.
+Luckily, today on the blog we are discussing the best way to find a renovator or general contractor.
+Here’s what to expect when hiring a contractor.

 “What are a contractor’s key responsibilities?”